Daniel-KM/Omeka-S-module-SearchSolr/README.md

-When indexing linked resources (local resource with another item, for example when [Custom Vocab] is used, or external resource with an uri, for example for values from module [Value Suggest]), it is recommended to add an index formatted as "link" for it and to name it as `*_link_ss` to simplify the browsing with bounce links.
+When indexing linked resources (local resource with another item, for example when [Custom Vocab] is used, or external resource with an uri, for example for values from module [Value Suggest]), it is recommended to add a map formatted as "link" for it and to name it as `*_link_ss` to simplify the browsing with bounce links.
 Automatic bounce links can be added via the module [Advanced Resource Template] and manual bounce links can be added manually via the theme or pages.

+The part "link" stores, for each value of the property, the linked resource id as a string, else the uri, else the literal value.
+The field is multivalued on purpose: a property often holds several linked values on one resource (two creators, three linked subjects…), and a single-valued field would index only one of them, so the bounce from the other linked values would not find the resource back.

+The maps sync also creates, for every property holding at least one linked resource, an integer index of the linked resource ids (`*_link_is`, part "link" with the integer formatter, which drops uris and literals).
+It is used by the query types on linked resources (res/nres); without it, the ids are compared as strings on the `*_link_ss` index.

 ### Indexation with third party